open-cogsci/osdoc/content/pages/download.md

 Better than ChatGPT for OpenSesame questions.
 Your €9/month subscription supports OpenSesame.

+Try 1 month for free with coupon code NHVB3IXD. &#128293;

 Click <a id="click-here">here</a> if your download doesn't start.
 </div>